 have to trust your provider even more, so they have different

-Eric Parizo: Your report specifically addresses cloud
+Eric Parizo: Your report specifically addresses cloud compliance with

 PCI, GSS, HIPAA, SOX, a couple of other compliance mandates.
 In